White pattern header image

 Training

-• Risk Management tool ‘How to videos’.
+• Risk Management tool ‘explainer videos’.

-• Board site visits to the Harapaki Wind Farm in Hawkes’ Bay, Benmore and Waitaki Power Stations to understand the relevant teams, people and assets at an operational level, focusing in particular on health and safety attitudes, culture and practices.
+• Board site visits to the Harapaki Wind Farm in Hawke’s Bay, Benmore and Waitaki Power Stations to understand the relevant teams, people and assets at an operational level, focusing in particular on health and safety attitudes, culture and practices.

 • Board Tech Study Tour to Australia and the USA to understand new customer trends, innovative business models and the impact of disruptive technologies on the current and future electricity system.